a00908270/masterthesis/thesis.md

 ### vinnsl-nn-ui (Frontend UI)

 The `vinnsl-nn-ui` is a *single page application*  (SPA) that displays all neural networks and their details in a responsive frontend.
-Figure \ref{img.vinnsl-nn-ui} shows a screen shot of the user interface.
+Figure \ref{img.vinnsl-nn-ui} shows a screenshot of the user interface.

 <!--\bild{vinnsl-nn-ui}{15cm}{User Interface of Prototype}{User Interface of Prototype} \label{vinnsl-nn-ui}-->